 - Right-click on your Ethernet interface and select Properties

 - Select Internet Protocol Version 4 (TCP/IPv4) and click Properties

 - Check Use the following IP address and fill out the fields as shown in the image below

 If you have a working router, then you can use it and skip the setting up a static IP part of this tutorial, but it requires you to know your LAN address since you will need to specify an unused IP address in your network for the network boot server.
 For this reason, it is recommended to apply a static IP address and follow this guide precisely, if you are not sure how to get these parameters out of your network.

 - Open your Downloads folder (or wherever you saved the downloaded files) and extract the Netinstall .zip file to a convenient place

-Run Netinstall.exe.
-If you followed the guide precisely, then you should not have any Internet connection on your computer, Windows 10 wants to verify all apps that it runs, but will not be able to do it since lack of the Internet connection, for this reason, a warning might pop up, you should click Run.
+Make sure that the Ethernet interface is running and launch Netinstall.exe.
+If you followed the guide precisely, then you should not have any Internet connection on your computer, Windows 10 wants to verify all apps that it runs, but will not be able to do it since lack of an Internet connection, for this reason, a warning might pop up, you should click Run.

 Netinstall requires administrator rights, there should be a window asking for permissions to run Netinstall, you must accept these permissions in order for Netinstall to work properly.

 - Allow access for Netinstall in Public networks and configure Net booting settings and fill out the required fields as shown in the image below